 Our VigRX Delay Spray Review will answer the most common questions about this product.
 Premature ejaculation (PE) is considered the most common sexual dysfunction among men.

-Thankfully, there are many over-the-counter options for prolonging ejaculation that have been shown to be effective, such as Promescent Delay Spray.
+Thankfully, there are many over-the-counter options for prolonging ejaculation that have been shown to be effective, such as Promescent Desensitizing Spray.

 VigRX is another over-the-counter delay spray available that is said to help prolong ejaculation during sex.

 VigRX Delay Spray is a treatment that's formulated with benzocaine that's designed to help delay orgasm.

 The spray delivers the desensitizing agent, Benzocaine, through the skin to help lower sensitivity levels in the penis

 Users are supposed to experience a temporary numbing effect after five to 10 minutes.

 Here is a thorough VigRX delay spray review to give you an idea of whether this product is the best treatment option.